Lucyjpjones/LucyJones-resume/README.md

 > Warning: The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment.

-Code not altered as hyphens have been used to help structure my html code.
+Code not altered as hyphens have been used to help structure my HTML code.
 Six hyphens used for headings with two for sub-headings.

 * [**CSS Validator**](https://jigsaw.w3.org/css-validator/#validate_by_input)